NguyenTuanMi/MV-SAM3D/README.md

 MV-SAM3D is a multi-view 3D reconstruction framework that extends SAM 3D Objects to leverage observations from multiple viewpoints.
 It supports both single-object and multi-object generation, and is designed to produce more stable geometry, texture, and scene-level consistency.

+This repository is a fork of MV-SAM3D, which contains extended features to work with simulation environments.
+This fork adds 2 post processing layers:
+- Layer 1: The object will be scaled to correct dimensions
+- Layer 2: The pipeline will guess the mass of the object based on a image by consulting with a local LLM model, (Qwen/Qwen2.5-VL-7B-Instruct)

 ## Paper

 - arXiv: [https://arxiv.org/abs/2603.11633](https://arxiv.org/abs/2603.11633)